Interlinking multiple smoke and heat alarms in the FireAngel Pro Connected Range

 You can build a network of:

-Follow the below steps to easily interlink your alarms or watch how Wes does it!
+Follow the below steps to easily interlink your alarms and build your protective network.

 Creating an interlinked network with wireless communication.